Los Angeles to New York and back to Los Angeles. Two 35-day road trips with my dog Felix.

 Planning the cross country road trip with my dog

 Our round trip cross country road trip started in Los Angeles, California, and would take us over twenty-seven states, half a dozen national parks, several bourbon distilleries, civil war sites, the unforgettable Civil Rights trail, many museums, tons of restaurants and bars, friends and family houses, and quite a few unplanned walking pitstops for Felix, and would finally end up back home in Los Angeles.

-This indeed was a road trip of a lifetime.
+This indeed was the road trip of a lifetime.

 Prepping for life on the road

 Before we hit the open road, preparation was in order!
 I knew I was going to be traveling for at least 50 days, and I also knew that driving across the country with a dog would bring its own set of problems.

 From a simple pit stop for gas to unloading Felix’s supplies at the hotel, everything is more complicated when you have a dog with you.

 I had a positive attitude about the trip, but being in the car for nearly two months is hard for anyone, let alone a dog and a year and a half-dog at that.
 I knew that I needed to be prepared.
 If anything, I needed to be overly prepared.